-USC Art Gallery is part of the Office of the Pro-Vice Chancellor (Engagement).
-The Gallery has an Advisory Committee in place to provide opinion on the implementation of the University’s Art Collection Operational Policy.
-Gallery operations are led by professional staff and supported by a team of volunteers.
+The University of the Sunshine Coast Art Gallery is part of the Office of the Pro-Vice Chancellor (Global and Engagement).
+The Art Gallery has an Advisory Committee in place to advise on implementing the university’s Art Collection Operational Policy.
+Art Gallery operations are led by professional staff and supported by a team of interns and volunteers.

 Vice-Chancellor's Art Advisory Committee

-The role of the Art Advisory Committee is to provide expert, balanced and diverse opinion in the implementation of the University's Art Collection—Operational Policy, and advice on the incorporation of art into our public spaces.
+The role of the Art Advisory Committee is to provide expert, balanced and diverse opinions in the implementation of the Art Collection—Operational Policy, and advice on the incorporation of art into our public spaces.

-Ferre De Deyne Managing Director, Big Kart Track
+Ferre De Deyne Philanthropist and Managing Director, Big Kart Track

 Volunteer and internship program